Quantum Structures as Generative Scores: Partition Logic, Generative Logic, and Aesthetic Form: Humanities- and design-oriented interpretation

 This distinction opens a wide field of aesthetic exploration.
 Explorers can hold the structure constant while changing the repertoire, thereby observing what belongs to syntax and what belongs to materialization.
 Conversely, they can hold the repertoire constant while varying the logical source, thereby seeing how formal structure affects the character of the resulting artifact.
 This approach proves particularly insightful in the education of artists and designers, as it helps them distinguish structural principles from material realization while fostering creative experimentation.

 The same V-logic may therefore become: \begin{itemize} \item a colored tile image, \item a typographic grid, \item a sequence of syllables, \item a rhythmic or harmonic pattern, \item or a data-driven animation. \end{itemize} This illustrates the transmedial potential of V-logic, which can render structural logic in visual, auditory, or temporal forms.
 For example, the logic can be made audible: a prototype developed by Christian Jendreiko in collaboration with the composer Klaus Roeder demonstrates how the partition structure can be translated into sound.
 Further work in this direction is being pursued by a research group led by Christian Jendreiko at HSD University of Applied Sciences in D\"usseldorf.
+The group includes Klaus Roeder, Bj\"orn Lellmann, and Robert Eisinger.